ldv-klever/klever/docs/dev_env_model_specs.rst

 The empty rule does not check anything but it allows to estimate the coverage of the source code roughly and check that the model generation works well.
 The check of the empty rule is the fastest possible.
 The Klever should report the *Safe* verdict.

+Then you can either open the appropriate EMG page in the web UI using the following sequence of components :menuselection:`Core --> Job --> VTG --> EMGW --> EMG`, get the prepared in advance, complete content of UDEMS from that page and put it to, say, :file:`presets/jobs/specifications/linux/pata user model.json` in :term:`$KLEVER_SRC` or do this in the way described below.

-Then we go to the installation directory of the Klever and copy file :file:`klever-core-work-dir/job/vtg/drivers/ata/pata_arasan_cf.ko/empty/emg/0/input model.json` in :file:`klever-work/native-scheduler/scheduler/jobs/<job ID>/` of :term:`$KLEVER_DEPLOY_DIR` with an IEM to the directory with Klever specifications :file:`presets/jobs/specifications/linux` in :term:`$KLEVER_SRC`.
+You can go to the installation directory of the Klever and copy file :file:`klever-core-work-dir/job/vtg/drivers/ata/pata_arasan_cf.ko/empty/emg/0/input model.json` in :file:`klever-work/native-scheduler/scheduler/jobs/<job ID>/` of :term:`$KLEVER_DEPLOY_DIR` with an IEM to the directory with Klever specifications :file:`presets/jobs/specifications/linux` in :term:`$KLEVER_SRC`.
-It works for the development installation of Klever.
-If you have a production one, then just modify files as we described below in your favorite editor and provide them using the web-interface directly.

 The model should be correct.
 Just add framing members as the format of UDEMS requires.
 Note, that the file should be renamed by adding a user model suffix to it.
 Let us name the file :file:`pata user model.json`.
-The file should look like this:
+The file should look like this where *3.14* is the name of the specifications set:

 .. code-block:: json